Causal progress with imperfect placebo treatments and outcomes: Applications

-In our second application, we investigate the effect Zika virus had on birth rates in Brazil.
-Zika virus can cause birth complications, thus potentially discouraging or delaying planned pregnancies and births.
-We use data previously analyzed by \cite{Taddeo2022} and \cite{Tchetgen2023_single}, also employing placebo-based techniques.
+In a second application, we investigate the effect Zika virus had on birth rates in Brazil.
+Zika virus can cause birth complications, which may lead either to couples delaying planned pregnancies, or to increased risk of miscarriage.
+We use data previously analyzed by \cite{Taddeo2022} and \cite{Tchetgen2023_single}, also employing placebo-based techniques, but requiring different assumptions.
 In Brazil in 2015, the state of Pernambuco saw high rates of Zika, while zero cases were reported in the state of Rio Grande do Sul.
 As in previous works, we regard the former state as the treated group and the later as the control group.
 We use municipality level overall birth rates per 1000 people in 2016 as our primary outcome of interest, while the same measure in 2014 is our placebo outcome.

-We make the reasonable assumption that the treatment has no direct causal effect on the pre-treatment outcome.
-Using data provided by \cite{Amorim2022}, we perform the analysis using \texttt{placeboLM}, indicating that the 2014 birth rate is the placebo outcome, letting $k$ range from 0 to 2, and letting $\beta_{P\sim D|X,Z}$ range from -10 to 10 to provide a very inclusive first look.
+We make the reasonable assumption that the treatment has no direct causal effect on the pre-treatment (placebo) outcome.
+Using data provided by \cite{Amorim2022}, we perform the analysis using the \texttt{PlaceboLM} package; see Appendix~\ref{code} for code.

-The naive difference in means estimate finds that Zika is associated with 3.4 \textit{additional} births per 1000 people.
+The naive difference in means (labeled as ``no unobserved confounding'') estimate finds that Zika is associated with 3.4 \textit{additional} births per 1000 people.
 By contrast, the two DID estimates ($m=1$ and $k=1$) are negative, indicating 1.2-1.3 fewer births per thousand people in Pernambuco (the Zika-treated state).

+Here again, we assume that $k>0$ as we expect any differences between the states in 2014 to have the same sign as the non-treatment difference between the states come 2018.
+In this case there is little reason to argue that $k<1$---unlike the NSW case, the ``selection into treatment'' was proximate in time to the post-treatment outcome.
+Consequently we may suspect that $k>1$ is more likely, even if we cannot rule out $k<1$ as possible.

-Relaxing either of these parallel trend assumptions, we see that if the level of confounding of 2016 birth rate and treatment is approximately 70\% of the level of confounding of 2014 birth rate and treatment or more, then the effect estimates are negative.
+Plotting the results over the range $0<k<2$ (Figure~\ref{f_Zika_LinePlot}) we see that if the level of confounding of 2016 birth rate and treatment is approximately 70\% of the level of confounding of 2014 birth rate and treatment or more ($k> 0.7$), then the effect estimates are negative.
 The estimate reaches a 2.0 births per thousand reduction when one assumes the relative level of confounding is roughly 120\% ($k=1.2$).